What is a cycle track?

 When will construction start and how long will it take?

-Barring potential delays, construction is expected to begin in 2023 and will likely take around a year.
+Construction on Phase 1 is expected to begin in spring of 2024 and will likely take around a year.
 Public updates will be shared throughout the process to notify neighbors and the broader public of important milestones.
+Construction of Phase 2 is expected to begin in 2026 and take a year or less to complete.

 Is this part of the Brickline Greenway?